 Over time, as your worker’s capacity increases, you will need to update the recover at work plan.
 Each version of the plan should describe the gradual updates to your worker’s duties and reflect their current capacity.
 The plan must reflect all changes, even minor ones.

 When creating a new version, consulting with your worker and seeking their agreement will promote ongoing commitment to the goal.

-Provide a copy of the new version to the worker.
+Provide a copy of the new version to your worker.

 It is also good practice to:

-- number each plan so everyone involved knows which is the current version eg Plan No. 1, Plan No. 2
+- number each plan so everyone involved knows which is the current version, for example Plan No. 1, Plan No. 2

 - provide copies of the revised plan to the worker’s line manager

-- consider the need to organise a case conference with your worker and their doctor if agreement between you and the worker cannot be reached
+- consider the need to organise a case conference with your worker and their doctor if agreement between you and your worker cannot be reached

 - ensure changes to the plan are focused on achieving progress towards the agreed outcome.

 What to do if the recover at work plan is not working

 Weekly monitoring will help you identify early if the plan is not working.
 Act quickly to identify the problem, discuss it with your insurer and the doctor and consider strategies that could be implemented such as: